|Admission Prices:||€10 and €5 for OAP's|

 Other events you might be interested in

 Free parking is available for all spectators.
-Disabled persons displaying the relevant windscreen sticker will be accommodated in a suitable location close to the track and facilities.
+Disabled persons will be accommodated in a suitable location close to the track and facilities.
 It is advised that they make themselves known to the stewards who will be clearly identified by “hi-vis” stewards jackets.

 Temporary toilets are provided in a number of locations on site.